mavolin/corgi/README.md

 //- These are the name and params of the function that corgi will generate.
 //- Besides the params you specify here, corgi will also add an io.Writer that
+//- it'll write the output to, and an error return, that returns any errors
+//- it encounters when writing to the io.Writer.
+//-
+//- The real signature will look like this:
-//- it'll write the output to. func LearnCorgi(name string, knowsPug bool, friends []string)
+//- func LearnCorgi(__w io.Writer, name string, knowsPug bool, friends []string) error func LearnCorgi(name string, knowsPug bool, friends []string)

 mixin greet(name string)
   | Hello, #{name}!

-doctype html
 html(lang="en")
   head
     title Learn Corgi